alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 {:toc}

-[Alvin E. Roth][rothhome] is an economics professor at Stanford, and shared the [2012 Nobel Memorial Prize in Economics][rothnobel].
+[Alvin E. Roth][rothhome] is an economics professor at Stanford University, and shared the [2012 Nobel Memorial Prize in Economics][rothnobel].
 He focuses on designing markets, which he regularly blogs about over [here][rothblog].
 I recently read his brilliant book *Who Gets What - And Why?* (2015).
 It improved my understanding of the mechanisms at play in both successful and failed marketplaces.
-Subsequently, I've been pondering the central question that he poses, except in the context of social media: *who gets what in social media - and why?*
+Since then, I've been pondering the topical question *who gets what in social media - and why?*

 [rothhome]:  https://web.stanford.edu/~alroth/
 [rothnobel]: https://www.nobelprize.org/prizes/economic-sciences/2012/roth/facts/